freelawproject/juriscraper/readme.md

 We also generally use Eclipse with the PyDev and Aptana tools installed.
 This is useful because it allows syntax highlighting and PyLint integration.

+For scrapers to be merged:
+ - `python scraper_tests.py` must pass,
+ - an *_example file should be included (this is needed for the tests to run your code),
+ - your code should be [PEP8][4] compliant with no major Pylint problems, and
-For scrapers to be merged, they need to be [PEP8][4] compliant, and should efficiently parse a page, returning no exceptions and having no major Pylint problems.
+ - your code should efficiently parse a page, returning no exceptions.

 When you're ready to develop a scraper, get in touch, and we'll find you one that makes sense and that nobody else is working on.
 Alternatively, we have